ThomasOjango/VIBE_CODING_HACKATHON/README.md

 3. **Configure Environment Variables**:
    - Set production environment variables on your hosting platform
    - Ensure Supabase URLs are configured for production
+   - Set Intersend environment to 'production' and use live API keys

 ## 🤝 Contributing